pcouy/rpi-eth-display/README.md

 ## TODO

-- Change `$DESTDIR` in both install scripts
+- Properly test install scripts and change `$DESTDIR` in both install scripts
-- Turn the Pi part in a deb package
+- Turn the Pi part into a deb package
+- Auto generation and setup of ssh keys to log into the Pi
 - Grab the screen resolution from the Pi to auto-generate the modeline
-- Auto generation and setup of ssh keys to log into the Pi